ta-data-bcn/Project-Week-1-Build-Your-Own-Game/Kick-Off.md

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
 That is why creating a Kanban board is important.
 You can either do it manually (e.g. with post-its) or use an online tool like Trello.
 You can find a template for Trello [here](https://trello.com/b/pc2CNZTo/project-1-build-your-own-game).
 Remember that you **CAN'T CODE** until your project is planned.
 * Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure.
+You can easily create a *.gitignore* template [here](https://www.toptal.com/developers/gitignore).
 * Your code must include at least one function.
 * The project needs to be presented to your colleagues on the day of the presentation.